top of page

 Finally, I wield it as a phone.
 My mom and friends, fortunately, miss me, and sometimes I miss them.

 I have rolls of toilet paper stashed in a few places that are easy to reach and a short spade for digging my bathroom pits as well.
 You want to shit a reasonable distance from where you are camped.
 I am fucking imploring you to bring that shovel though, because I hate seeing those wads of bright white toilet paper and feces someone has indiscreetly left 3 feet to the side of the path.
+If not a Shovel dog shit bags work too.
 A lot of places don’t have even an outhouse set up, and you can’t always make it to the next Tim Hortons in time.

 Another concern is cooking and eating a reasonable distance from where you plan on sleeping…I make a change of clothes before bed, so I don’t go to sleep smelling like food.